Please note: we anticipate the application for Fall/September 2024 intake to open in October 2023.

 The Nurse Practitioner Specialization is delivered synchronously via a web-based videoconferencing and teleconferencing system and will require intermittent, scheduled on- campus lab attendance in Thunder Bay.
-Students will complete 732 hours of total clinical practicum (across 3 courses as listed above) requiring a triad relationship between the student, course leader and agency preceptor, in addition to seminar hours.
+Students will complete clinical practica (across 3 courses as listed above) requiring a triad relationship between the student, course leader and agency preceptor, in addition to seminar hours.
 Practicum placements will occur based on student's areas of interest and geographical locations.
 Students should not solicit their own placements.

 Students are expected to complete all requirements within six terms (2 years) of continuous full- time registration.
 As an exception, students in the Master of Nursing programs can be admitted to the Flexible (Flex) Option of six additional terms of continuous registration (total of 12 terms, or 4 years).
 As this option is intended for working professionals, students admitted to the Flex Option will not be considered for financial support.
 Note: students will not be permitted to change from the Standard Option to the Flex Option, and vice versa.

 Please see our Master of Nursing Frequently Asked Questions for answers to some of our most common program inquiries.